ioam/ioam-builder/README.rst

     TODO don't try this at home yet: make gallery
     TODO don't try this at home yet: make refmanual make ipynb-rst

+9. Now ``cp doc/builder/tmplate/user_guide/index.rst user_guide`` and edit, or make your own Then commit to repo

+10. Now ``cp doc/builder/tmplate/getting_started/index.rst getting_started`` and edit, or make your own Then commit to repo

+11. grep for holoviews and project, replace as appropriate

+9.
     make html
     make fix-links

+9. pushd _build/html && python -m http.server

 3. grep for holoviews

 3. grep for project